We accept Medicaid & most insurances. View list

 These ten autism-friendly careers showcase the diverse opportunities available for individuals on the autism spectrum.
 By leveraging their unique strengths and talents, individuals with autism can find fulfilling and rewarding paths in various fields.

-Skills and Qualities for Success
+Skills and Qualities for Success in the Workplace with Autism

-To excel in autism-friendly careers, individuals on the autism spectrum can leverage their unique skills and qualities.
+To excel in autism-friendly jobs, individuals on the autism spectrum can leverage their unique skills and qualities.
 These attributes, when nurtured and developed, can contribute to success in the workplace.
 Here are some key skills and qualities that can be advantageous:

 Focus and Attention to Detail